TheClutchC/flowers-of-change/README.md

 In summary, git commits for what you did, and comments for why.

-Challenge: Complete in three, possibly two days with good communication and just try to focus on the end goal of making the website in a timely manner with minimal time lost on menial tasks(super specific pictures, altering color combos, etc.)
+Challenge: Complete in three, possibly two weeks with good communication and just try to focus on the end goal of making the website in a timely manner with minimal time lost on menial tasks(super specific pictures, altering color combos, etc.)

 Go team!